 But that’s only the beginning of the process.
 After the pitch comes the due diligence.
 That’s where the Dragons pour through the business’s financial information to find out if the pitch was accurate.
 What are the sales figures?
 What does the business owe?
 How much cash does it have?
 Are there any nasty surprises the angel investor should know about?

-Chantelly Arneaud from Envestors (an investment platform connecting investors and entrepreneurs) warns that even that due diligence sometimes isn’t enough.
+Chantelle Arneaud from Envestors (an investment platform connecting investors and entrepreneurs) warns that even that due diligence sometimes isn’t enough.
 Business owners can sometimes hide significant problems from an angel investor.
 She spoke to one angel investor who “recounts how a business failed to disclose that it owed a six-figure sum in VAT.
 This detail, when included, showed the business to be insolvent.”
 If the business goes bankrupt, the angel investor loses all their money.

-To protect themselves, Chantelly advises that investors should “always work with organisations regulated by the Financial Conduct Authority (FCA).
+To protect themselves, Chantelle advises that investors should “always work with organisations regulated by the Financial Conduct Authority (FCA).
 The FCA’s regulations are designed to protect the investor and require firms to ensure information is, ‘clear, fair and not misleading.’”

 2. Not checking who owns the intellectual property